CQP Logo

 1. California stations send QSO number and 4-letter county abbreviation.

-2. Stations outside of California send QSO number and 2-letter State, Canadian area abbreviation, or "DX".
+2. Stations outside of California send QSO number and 2-letter State, Canadian province/territory, or "DX".

 QSO number = contact serial number starting with 1 for the first contact, progressing to 2 for the next contact, and so on.
 It is unnecessary to send leading zeros in the QSO number.